josephstreeter/josephstreeter.github.io/docs/technology/powershell/index.md

 2024-10-13
 ```

-Measure the difference between dates and times.
+Measure the difference between dates and times by subtracting one DateTime from another.

 ```powershell
 (get-date 2024-12-25) - (get-Date)